 When visiting Florence with kids we recommend planning a 3 or 4-day Florence itinerary.
 You can add a day or two if you’d like to explore other Tuscan towns, all charming and very different from the bustle of Florence.
 The landscape is delightful, the wine beyond description and Siena, San Gimignano, or Val d’Orcia offer a magnificent choice of picturesque towns and villages.
 Pisa with it Tower, Lucca with laid back streets and the rugged coast of Cinque Terre will all tempt you for another day excursion.

 Visiting Florence with Kids

 You do not have to be an art historian to appreciate the Renaissance masterpieces of Florence, but having an insider guide show you the city certainly ups the wow factor, especially for kids who are learning about Michelangelo for the first time.
-We design private tours in Florence led by our enthusiastic local guides who are just as knowledgeable about art history as they are about engaging children.
+Which brings us to the next point…

 Where to Stay in Florence with kids

 The capital of Tuscany is a city which is very suitable to travel to with kids but sometimes you just don't know where to start when choosing a suitable child friendly hotel.
 Picking out the right accommodation for your holiday is as important as choosing places to visit and things to do.
 To help you narrow down your options, we rounded up a short list of family friendly hotels in Florence that appeal to all ages, from toddlers and kids to teens and even grandparents.

 With easy access to top attractions, hotels are selected for their amenities for families, such as proximity to restaurants and gelaterias in the neighborhood, connecting and adjoining rooms, outdoor swimming pools, breakfast included in the room rate, babysitting services, mini-fridges in rooms, and more.